 However, Instagram posts cannot come close to the reality of standing over the 56 metre high falls and watching millions of litres of water thundering into the 18-km Orange River Gorge every second, especially when the river is in full flood.
 It is mind-blowing.
 Fortunately, there are many viewpoints from where you can get close to the falls and experience it’s might.

-Known by the Khoi people as ‘Aukoerebis’, or “Place of Great Noise, from which the current name was derived, the falls are located in the Augrabies Falls National Park, around 120km from Upington.
+Known by the Khoi people as ‘Aukoerebis’, or “Place of Great Noise, from which the current name was derived, the falls are located in the Augrabies Falls National Park, around 120km from Upington, in the Northern Cape province.
 Established in 1966, the park spans an area of 820 km² along the Orange River, South Africa’s longest river.
 Several deposits of alluvial diamonds have been found along the river and there is a legend that the world’s biggest diamond cache lies in the swirl-hole formed by the rushing waters at the foot of the waterfall.

 The road leading to Augrabies is lush and green, lined with vineyards and citrus orchards, but the landscape surrounding the falls is arid and rocky, with patches of green.
 It feels almost other-worldly.
 The terrain gives rise to some unique vegetation including the endangered quiver trees (known as kokerboom in Afrikaans), which were historically used by the San people to create quivers for their arrows.